shashank3110/sequence_task/README.md

 cd sequence_task
 pip install requirements.txt
 ```
-## To run seuqnece generator and count number of steps.
+## To run sequence generator and count number of steps.
 - For a specific value of m.
 ```
 cd sequence_task